 The Most Comprehensive Brachytherapy Program in North Texas

-Radiation therapy is a commonly used cancer treatment that uses high-energy waves, such as X-rays or gamma rays, to damage or destroy cancer cells.
-Brachytherapy is internal radiation therapy, which involves a radioactive substance implanted in or near a cancerous tumor to provide direct, targeted treatment.
+Radiation therapy is a common form of cancer treatment that uses high-energy electromagnetic waves, such as X-rays or gamma rays, to damage or destroy cancer cells.
+Brachytherapy is a special type of radiation therapy involving the placement of radioactive material in or near a cancerous tumor to provide direct, targeted treatment.

-Brachytherapy uses tiny radioactive sources such as capsules, pellets, seeds, or wires that are implanted either temporarily or permanently.
-These implants provide a high dose of radiation in a small area, which maximizes cancer treatment while minimizing damage to nearby healthy tissue.
+Brachytherapy uses tiny radioactive sources such as capsules, pellets, seeds, or wires that are implanted in the body either temporarily or permanently.
+This method of treatment can deliver a high dose of radiation to a small volume, thereby maximizing cancer killing while minimizing damage to nearby healthy tissues.

 UT Southwestern has the most comprehensive brachytherapy program in North Texas.
-Our radiation oncologists work closely with medical oncologists and cancer surgeons to provide brachytherapy to treat a wide range of cancers.
-Our cancer teams use imaging to guide brachytherapy procedures to make the treatment even safer and more effective, maintaining our patients’ quality of life.
+Our radiation oncologists work closely with medical oncologists and cancer surgeons to provide brachytherapy treatments for a wide range of cancers.
+Our cancer teams use imaging to guide brachytherapy procedures, making treatments even more safe and effective and thus maintaining our patients’ quality of life.